CPSC-1517/cpsc-1517-workbook-jan2024-a02-dgilleland/src/007/ReadMe.md

 ### 'Bout Bootstrap

 The default template uses Bootstrap for its layout and styling.
 While great in its day, Bootstrap is now considered as a "heavy" legacy layout approach.
-Modern designers use CSS Grid for layout along with other CSS advances to produce stunning and flexible layouts with minimal effort.
+Modern designers use CSS Grid for layout along with other CSS advances to produce stunning and flexible layouts while maintaining a "semantic" approach to their HTML (see [here](https://web.dev/learn/html/semantic-html/) and [here](https://www.semrush.com/blog/semantic-html5-guide/) for a good introduction to semantic HTML).

 ## Starting With a Clean Slate